doglex/onepass/README.md

 ## use
 ```
 add onepass.exe folder to envrionment $PATH and you can use it from anywhere
+you can copy .onepass.save to another machine to use

 onepass {appName}  # if found, copy into clipboard. else new and copy